 xlab("Inversion") +

-ylab("Percent False Positive Detection Across Samples")
+ylab("Percent False Negative Detection Across Samples")

 .strip <- strip_themed(background_y = elem_list_rect(fill = tech_colors))